-A collection of everyday wine terms that is often misunderstood.
-If you would like us to add any, please email us at email@example.com
+This got us thinking what other terms are we always assuming people know?
+So we've started a list.
+Here's a collection of everyday wine terms that is often misunderstood.
+We want it ti grow over time so if you'd would like us to add any, please email us at email@example.com

 Have you ever heard the question from a snooty waiter or adolescent bottle-shop clerk, “Would you like a dry on non-dry wine?"